The tautological rings of the moduli spaces of stable maps

 As the moduli spaces of stable curves are examples of Kontsevich spaces, it was suggested in \cite {three} that it may be useful to push the investigation of the tautological rings in the context of Gromov-Witten theory.
 Here, we study the generalization of Keel's theorem to the genus zero Kontsevich spaces of maps to flag varieties $X$.

-There are natural cohomology classes defined on the moduli spaces of stable maps; their intersection numbers are the Gromov-Witten invariants of $X$.
+There are natural cohomology classes defined on the moduli spaces of stable maps; their intersection numbers can be expressed in terms of the Gromov-Witten invariants of $X$.
 We show that these natural classes generate the rational cohomology.
 This implies that the Gromov-Witten invariants essentially capture the {\it entire} intersection theory of the Kontsevich moduli spaces.

 Among the natural cohomology classes, we single out the boundary classes of maps with fixed dual graph.
 We may impose additional constraints making the marked points or nodes map to certain Schubert subvarieties of $X$ and requiring that the image of the map intersect various Schubert subvarieties.
-There is a cleaner way of bookkeeping the geometric Schubert-type classes we just described which leads to the definition of the tautological rings.
+There is a cleaner way of bookkeeping the geometric Schubert-type classes we just described which leads to the definition of the tautological rings. .1in To set the stage, we let $X=G/P$ be a homogeneous variety, and $\beta\in H_{2}(X,\mathbb Z)$ a homology class.
+The moduli stacks $\mathcal {\overline M}_{0,S} (X, \beta)$ parametrize $S$-pointed genus zero stable maps to $X$ in the homology class $\beta$.
+We use the notation $\fstack$ when the marking set $S=\{1, 2, \ldots, n\}$.
+Additionally, we denote by $\fscheme$ the corresponding coarse moduli scheme.